LeidyGil/leidygil.github.io/SQL_English.md

 SELECT category, MIN(amount) as lowest_amount FROM sales group by category;
 ```
 ### Aggregation functions and dates
 When building reports, we frequently need to deliver information grouped by a period of time.
-To achieve this, we will use a combination of GROUP BY with the strftim[...]
+To achieve this, we will use a combination of GROUP BY with the strftime function.
 We are asked to determine the total amount of sales per year.
 To solve this, we have to group by date and sum the amounts as follows:
 ```sql
 SELECT SUM(amount), strftime("%Y", sale_date) AS year FROM sales GROUP BY strftime("%Y", sale_date)